Oklahoma City University

-Oklahoma City University (OCU) is a private university historically affiliated with the United Methodist Church and located in Oklahoma City, Oklahoma.
+Oklahoma City University (OCU) is a private university historically affiliated with the United Methodist Church and located in Oklahoma City, Oklahoma, United States.

-The university offers undergraduate bachelor's degrees, graduate master's degrees and doctoral degrees, organized into eight colleges and schools and one Methodist seminary.
-Students can major in more than 70 undergraduate majors, 20 graduate degrees, including a JD, MBA, MFA, and PhD in Nursing, and an Adult Studies Program for working adults to earn a Bachelor of Science or Bachelor of Arts degree.
+The university offers undergraduate bachelor's degrees, graduate master's degrees and doctoral degrees, and is organized into eight colleges and schools and one Methodist seminary.
+More than 70 undergraduate majors are offered, as well as 20 graduate degrees, including a JD, MBA, and PhD in Nursing.
+An Adult Studies Program for working adults offers a Bachelor of Science or Bachelor of Arts degree.
 The university has approximately 3,000 students, including 1,200 graduate students.
 The official school and athletic colors are blue and white.

 History

 Early history

-Oklahoma City University began as Epworth University by local developer Anton Classen in the early 1900s.
-Classen was looking to begin a Methodist university in conjunction with other development projects he worked on.
-Construction of the school began in 1902 and it opened in 1904 with 100 students.
+Oklahoma City University began as "Epworth University", a project by local developer Anton H. Classen, who sought to begin a Methodist university in conjunction with other development projects.
+Construction began in 1902 and the school opened in 1904, three years before statehood, with an enrollment of 100 students.
 Anton Classen was heavily involved with development of early Oklahoma City and advanced the idea of a Methodist university in Oklahoma and helped spark the ideas of the Methodist Church to establish a Methodist university in Oklahoma.
 Construction began in 1902 and classes started in 1904 with enrollment growing by almost 100 students during that first year.

 Epworth closed in 1911 after the school ran into financial difficulties.
-At the same time the church formed Methodist University of Oklahoma in Guthrie, Oklahoma, which also absorbed a Methodist college in Texas, Fort Worth University.
-After a few years the school's trustees developed a plan to close the school in Guthrie and relocate to Oklahoma City.
-The school opened in Oklahoma City as Oklahoma City College in 1919 from funding from the Methodist congregations.
-After the college opened it experienced rapid growth and changed its name to Oklahoma City University in 1924.
+The church then formed "Methodist University of Oklahoma" in Guthrie, Oklahoma, which also absorbed a Methodist college in Texas, "Fort Worth University".
+Eventually, the school's trustees developed a plan to close the school in Guthrie and reopen in Oklahoma City.
+The school opened in Oklahoma City as "Oklahoma City College" in 1919, bolstered by funding from Methodist congregations.
+The college experienced rapid growth and changed its name to Oklahoma City University in 1924.
 Despite the success and growth of the university in the 1920s, OCU again fell on hard times during the Great Depression.